Point-Identification of a Robust Predictor Under Latent Shift with Imperfect Proxies: Point-identification of predictor

-The defined rank condition in Definition \ref{df:DE} is strictly weaker than the first completeness assumption. \begin{proof} Refer to Appendix \ref{sc:THRankCom} for the proof. \end{proof} \end{theorem} The following assumption guarantees the moment equations implied by the LEC representation are solvable and admits solution in $L_2(\mathcal{X \times \mathcal{W}})$.
+\begin{theorem} [Cross-domain rank condition and completeness] The cross-domain rank condition in Definition \ref{df:DE} is strictly weaker than the first completeness assumption in the following sense: it only requires injectivity at the level of proxy-induced latent equivalent classes, whereas the first completeness assumption requires injectivity over full latent space. \begin{proof} Refer to Appendix \ref{sc:THRankCom} for the proof. \end{proof} \end{theorem}